jwagrunner/internet-draft/draft-wagner-tls-keysharepqc.md

 </artwork></figure>

-When a Hello Retry Request involves either a resumption PSK or an external PSK in use with a Classic McEliece algorithm, both the first and second ClientHello messages (the second one being sent after a HelloRetryRequest message) will contain the exact same content except the first ClientHello will have the original key_share extension and the second ClientHello will have the new key_share_pqc extension.
+When a Hello Retry Request involves either a resumption PSK or an external PSK in use with a Classic McEliece algorithm, both the first and second ClientHello messages (the second one being sent after a HelloRetryRequest message) will contain the exact same content except the first ClientHello will have the original "key_share" extension and the second ClientHello will have the new "key_share_pqc" extension.
 Another exception includes different binders in both ClientHello messages' pre-shared key extensions.
 This pre-shared key extension appears as the last extension in both ClientHello messages as well in the ServerHello message.
 However, this pre-shared key extension is not present in the HelloRetryRequest message.

 # TLS Implementation